 - Those with active acne – a derma roller can irritate acne.
-Inactive acne scars are fine.
+Inactive acne scars are fine however.

-- Those with rosacea, eczema, or dermatitis – inflamed, irritated skin does not react well to a derma roller, and it may worsen the condition.
+- Those with rosacea, eczema, or dermatitis – inflamed, irritated skin does not react well to a derma roller, and it may further irritate the skin.

 It’s also important to note that while it’s an asset that microneedling allows skincare products to more deeply penetrate the skin, this has been known to cause irritation and allergic reaction in some people – even with products as simple as vitamin C.4